-For designers, it’s getting feedback like “Can we make this POP more?”
-It leaves far too much room for interpretation, likely resulting in another round of feedback and changes that no one wants to go through.
+For designers, getting feedback like “Can you make this POP?” leaves far too much room for interpretation.
+Without clear, direct, and actionable feedback, you'll likely be giving another round of feedback and change requests that no one wants.

 But, when feedback is embedded into the design process and done properly, it can drastically improve your end results—and is ultimately a win-win for both sides.

-As you start to level-up your design feedback skills, you may be wondering:
+As you start to level-up your skills, you may be wondering about some of these design feedback questions:

 We’ll be tackling all of this and more below.